ElectionDataAnalysis/electiondata/docs/User_Guide.md

          then:
          * `Florida;Alachua County;Precinct 1\tprecinct` will be added to `ReportingUnit.txt`
          * `ReportingUnit\tFlorida;Alachua County;Precinct 1\tAlachua;Precinct 1` will be added to `dictionary.txt`
-     * `add_sub_county_rus_from_multi_results_file(directory,error)` does the same for every results file/munger in the directory named in a `.ini` file in the directory.
+     * `add_sub_county_rus_from_multi_results_file(directory)` does the same for every results file/munger in the directory named in a `.ini` file in the directory.
  * adding other elements automatically:
-     * `add_elements_from_results_file(result_file,munger,element`) pulls raw identifiers for all instances of the element from the datafile and inserts corresponding rows in `<element>.txt` and `dictionary.txt`.
+     * `add_elements_from_results_file(result_file,munger)` pulls raw identifiers for all instances of the element from the datafile and inserts corresponding rows in `<element>.txt` and `dictionary.txt`.
 These rows may have to be edited by hand to make sure the internal database names match any conventions (e.g., for ReportingUnits or CandidateContests, but maybe not for Candidates or BallotMeasureContests.)
-     * `add_elements_from_multi_results_file(directory, error)` does the same for every file/munger in the directory named in a `.ini` file in the directory
+     * `add_elements_from_multi_results_file(directory)` does the same for every file/munger in the directory named in a `.ini` file in the directory

 ## Load Data
-Some routines in the Analyzer class are useful even in the data-loading process, so  create an analyzer before you start loading data.
+In the `results_dir` directory indicated in `run_time.ini`, create a `.ini` file for each results file you want to use.
+The file `src/parameter_file_templates/results.ini.template` is a template for the individual `.ini` files.
+The results files and the `.ini` files must both be in the directory specified in the 'results_dir' parameter in `run_time.ini`.
+The files can have arbitrary names.

+If all the `.ini` files in a single directory will use the same munger, jurisdiction and election, you can use `make_par_files` to create these `.ini` files in batches.
+For example,
 ```
+>>> dir = '/Users/singer3/Documents/Data/Florida/Precinct-Level Election Results/precinctlevelelectionresults2016gen'
+>>> munger = 'fl_gen_by_precinct'
+>>> jurisdiction_path = '/Users/singer3/Documents/Data_Loading/Florida'
+>>> top_ru='Florida'
+>>> election = '2016 General'
+>>> date = '2020-08-09'
->>> an = ea.Analyzer()
+>>> source = 'Florida Board of Elections: https://dos.myflorida.com/elections/data-statistics/elections-data/precinct-level-election-results/'
+>>> note = 'These statewide compiled files are derived from county-specific data submitted by supervisors of elections after each primary election, general election, special primary, and special general election and presidential preference primary election'
+>>> ea.make_par_files(dir,munger, jurisdiction_path, top_ru, election, date, source=source, results_note=note)
 >>>
 ```

 The DataLoader class allows batch uploading of all data in a given directory.
 That directory should contain the files to be uploaded, as well as a `.ini` file for each file to be uploaded.
 See `templates/parameter_file_templates/results.ini.tempate`.
 You can use `make_par_files()` to create parameter files for multiple files when they share values of the following parameters:
  * directory in which the files can be found
  * munger